MLArchitect/ESS/README.md

 Feature encoding: Applied label encoding for categorical features to make them suitable for machine learning models.

-Handling imbalance: Used  Random oversampling  to balance the “happy” and “unhappy” classes.
+Handling imbalance: Used  SMOTE  to balance the “happy” and “unhappy” classes.

 Modeling: Built and compared Logistic Regression, Random Forest, LightGBM, and XGBoost classifiers to predict subjective well-being.